 One of the first things that I noticed once we moved to Boise a few years ago was how clean and safe we felt walking around downtown Boise.
 You see, our family lived a full-time RV life and visited over 35 states, including New York City, San Francisco, Charleston, Fort Lauderdale, and Nashville to name a few.

 Exploring major cities can be fun, but sometimes the litter and crime can make a family hesitate to get out and explore as much as they’d like to.
 That’s not the case at all with Boise because I can say with complete honesty, that the city is incredibly clean and safe, and everyone here is so kind and welcoming to families.

 Downtown Boise is actually a fantastic place to bring your family to explore.
-From great places to eat to outdoor recreation fun such as biking or paddleboarding, there is so much stuff to do in Boise outdoors.
+From great places to eat to outdoor recreation fun such as biking or paddleboarding and going to Idaho museum, there is so much stuff to do in Boise outdoors.

 8th Street Downtown Boise